definecoder/definecoder.github.io/STL/vector.md

         }
     ```

-- Or we can use resize the vector and access indexs from 0 to NewSize-1.
+- Or we can use resize the vector and access indexs from 0 to NewSize - 1.

     ```cpp
         vector < int > v;